Santa Susana High School: Advanced academics

 In 2015, SSHS scored 86% proficient and above on the CAASPP ELA and 55% in Mathematics.
-These rates were nearly double the state average for 11th graders.

 Advanced Placement courses offered include: AP English Language & Literature, Calculus AB and BC, Chemistry, Computer Science, Environmental Science, French, Music Theory, 2D Design; 2D Studio Art: Drawing, World and U.S. History, Physics 1, 2, & C - E & M, and C-Mechanics; Psychology, Statistics, Government/Economics and Human Geography.
 As of 2015–2016, all freshmen are enrolled in Understanding College & Career Choices which earns both high school and college credit.
 Students can also earn college credit in ROP Digital Media: Graphics, ROP Digital Media: Film, and Business (offered through the college district).

 The Law Academy is part of the School of Academics.
-In 2007 Santa Susana received a large California Department of Education Specialized Secondary Programs Grant, to create the Academy of Law & Society.
+In 2007, Santa Susana received a large California Department of Education Specialized Secondary Programs Grant, to create the Academy of Law & Society.
 Students in this academy complete courses such as Ethics & Logic, Law and Order, and Applied Legal Studies.
 The Mock Trial team won 1st place in 2014 San Francisco's Empire Competition and 4th place overall in 2015 New York's World Competition.
 Students in this program are mentored by several attorney coaches, college Mock Trial team members, and an Artist in Residence.

 The STEM: Focus on Robotics & Engineering emphasis started in 2013–2014.
-In the first two years of inception, STEM has received over $70,000 in funding to build courses such as Exploring Computer Science and Robotics, provide STEM training to teachers across the curriculum, and purchase supplies for students such as robotics equipment and 3D printers.
+In the first two years of inception, STEM received over $70,000 in funding to build courses such as Exploring Computer Science and Robotics, provide STEM training to teachers across the curriculum, and purchase supplies for students such as robotics equipment and 3D printers.
 Student activities within this program include an active and competitive Robotics Club and STEM Science Fair.

-The Distinguished Speaker series brings academic topics into the theater and has included guests such as but not limited to Holocaust Survivor Ben Lesser, Curiosity Rover engineer Melissa Soriano, Congressional Medal of Honor Recipient Sergeant Gary Littrell, Skeptic Magazine Editor Michael Shermer, and Former Mexican President Vicente Fox.
+The Distinguished Speaker series brings academic topics into the theater and has featured guests such as Holocaust Survivor Ben Lesser, Curiosity Rover engineer Melissa Soriano, Congressional Medal of Honor Recipient Sergeant Gary Littrell, Skeptic Magazine Editor Michael Shermer, and Former Mexican President Vicente Fox.